Getting Started with Windows Forms Pivot Chart

 Assembly deployment

-Refer to control dependencies section to get the list of assemblies or NuGet package that should be added as reference to use the pivot chart control in any application.
+Refer to the control dependencies section to get the list of assemblies or NuGet packages that should be added as reference to use the pivot chart control in any application.

 Creating application with pivot chart

-This section explains how to add the pivot chart control through designer, code, and Syncfusion Reference Manager.
+This section explains how to add the pivot chart control through the designer, code, and Syncfusion® Reference Manager.

 Adding control via designer

-The pivot chart control can be added through designer by following the given steps:
+The pivot chart control can be added through the designer by following the given steps:

 1. Create a new Windows Forms Application in Visual Studio.